jonnyzheng/easy_controller/README.md

 # EasyController

-EasyController is a contrller plugin which help you write less code in common controllers
+EasyController is a controller plugin which help you write less code in common controllers

 ## Installation